 Alcohol addiction and binge drinking are often seen together but aren’t linked solely to each other.
-According to Substance Abuse and Mental Health Services Administration, binge drinking can be found in individuals who don’t exhibit other signs of alcohol addiction yet are still more likely to develop lifelong medical conditions compared to their non-drinking peers.
+According to the Substance Abuse and Mental Health Services Administration, drinking too much alcohol can be found in individuals who don’t exhibit other signs of alcohol addiction yet are still more likely to develop lifelong medical conditions compared to their non-drinking peers.
 Studies also indicate that individuals who consume alcohol have a higher probability of developing mental health problems.

-Long-term health risks of alcohol substance abuse stem from the damage it does to the internal organs.
+Long-term effects of alcohol substance abuse stem from the damage it does to the internal organs.
 Brain damage and heart and liver disease are some of the largest concerns when it comes to the negative effects of alcohol.

 Starting With the Heart

-Keeping the body regulated, the heart is one of the strongest organs humans have.
+Keeping the body regulated, the heart is one of humans’ strongest organs.
 Even with this strength, it’s no match for the effects of heavy drinking.
-Drinking alcoholic beverages has an instant impact on the brain, but heart damage takes time to develop into cardiovascular diseases.
-When it does start, parts of the body start losing access to nutrient and oxygen supplies, causing other organs to start weakening as well.
+Drinking alcoholic beverages has an instant impact on the brain, but heart damage takes time to develop into cardiovascular disease.
+When it does start, body parts lose access to nutrients and oxygen supplies, causing other organs to weaken.

 Excessive alcohol use puts you at a higher risk of heart disease and infection, as it suppresses the immune system and opens the door for bacteria to prosper.
 High blood pressure, irregular heartbeat and even heart attacks are all common alcohol-related diseases.
 There’s no denying that drinking alcohol affects the body negatively from the very first drink.

 Next, the Brain’s Communication Pathways

 The state of being drunk is actually your brain being depressed by alcohol.
 When under the influence, the central nervous system struggles to retain its processing and decision-making power, with behavioral changes quickly becoming present.
 Memory loss and blacking out are telltale alcoholism signs of binge drinking and even alcohol addiction if they’re a frequent occurrence.

 Excessive alcohol use will even weaken the connections within the central nervous system, making normal brain function more and more difficult to achieve even in a sober state.
 Long-term brain damage isn’t uncommon in those who’ve abused alcohol for many years.